Virginia Rental Agreement

 • Rent Increases and Fees – Virginia does not set a maximum cap on the amount of a rent increase, or require a particular amount of advance notice before the increase goes into effect.
 Most fees charged to a tenant must be agreed in the lease to be enforceable.
 Some are capped by law, including late fees (maximum 10% of the monthly rent) and bounced check fees (maximum $50).

 • Landlord Entry – Virginia landlords can enter rental property at reasonable times for purposes reasonably related to the tenancy, like maintenance, inspections, and property showings.
-Before entering, a landlord must provide at least 24 hours of advance notice, unless it’s an emergency situation.
+Before entering, a landlord must provide at least 72 hours of advance notice, unless it’s an emergency situation, and must specify the latest date (within the next 14 days) that the entry will occur.

 • Settling Legal Disputes – Virginia allows hearing landlord-tenant disputes in its small claims courts, as long as the amount in controversy is under $5,000.
 Unlike many states, Virginia allows evictions in small claims, although regular civil courts are also always an option.